Contents

 As the name suggests, the Dachshund Doberman mix is the result of combining two breeds—the Dachshund and the Doberman.
-This mixed breed is not an easy one to find, but if you stumble upon one of them and can’t resist their cuteness, we have a few tips to help you get the most of their caring and loving nature and tone down their less desirable behaviors.
+This mixed breed is not an easy one to find, but if you stumble upon one of them and can’t resist their cuteness, we have a few tips to help you get the most out of their caring and loving nature and tone down their less desirable behaviors.
 Dachshunds were a great Picasso’s inspiration.
 These beauties have a charm that lots of people can’t resist.

 Given the vast difference in their looks, it is not easy to tell what your Doxie Dobie would look like, but in the majority of cases, your furry mixed friend would inherit Dachshund’s low-to-the-ground, elongated body with short legs.
 The Dachshund Doberman crossbreed is most commonly eight to nine inches tall at the shoulder, weighing 16 to 32 pounds, with sleek, short hair.
-If one of the parents is a Dachshund with a longer, wavy fur, the puppy may inherit longer hair.
-Even if you take in a dog with the sleek coat variety, you will not spend too much time grooming your dog as both of these breeds are known as moderate shedders.
+If one of the parents is a Dachshund with longer, wavy fur, the puppy may inherit longer hair.
+Even if you take in a dog with the sleek coat variety, you will not spend too much time grooming your dog, as both of these breeds are known as moderate shedders.

-If possible, you should look at their parents’ behavior and try to figure as much as you can about the puppy.
+If possible, you should look at their parents’ behavior and try to figure out as much as you can about the puppy.
 But if you are adopting, and there is no way of telling what the puppy will be when it grows up, make sure to spend as much time as possible with the dog before actually taking it home.

 Weight | 16–32 pounds |